becls/convert-and-search/README.md

 also convert textual log files into an easier-to-search database.

 ## Getting started
-A windows installer is avalible for those who want to use the application rather than contribute to its development.
+A windows installer is avalible under releases for those who want to use the application rather than contribute to its development.
 The following instructions are for development mode.

 ### Prerequisites
 - Chez Scheme 9.5.1 from June 14, 2018 or later
 - Cygwin with bash, git, graphviz, grep, perl, texlive, etc.
+- NPM

 ### Installing
 * Run `make` to get started